coreos/ignition/docs/development.md

 - In `docs/configuration-vX_(Y+1)_experimental.md`, update the version of the experimental spec in the heading and the `ignition.version` field.
 - Add a section to `docs/migrating-configs.md`.
 - In `docs/specs.md`, update the list of stable and experimental spec versions (listing the latest stable release first) and update the table listing the Ignition release where a spec has been marked as stable.
+- Note the stabilization in `docs/release-notes.md`, following the format of previous stabilizations.
+Drop the `-exp` version suffix from any notes for the upcoming release.

 ### External Tests